Zachary City Council to review go-kart track permit after neighbor complaints

 “I don't want to call anybody a liar, but to say that someone's doing something that they're not doing is wrong,” he said.
 “They're assuming I'm guilty before anything, and I feel like I'm having to prove that I'm innocent.”

-The Zachary City Council is expected to hold a public Tuesday to determine whether the track has violated the conditions of its permit.
+The Zachary City Council is expected to hold a public meeting on Tuesday to determine whether the track has violated the conditions of its permit.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.